Change of Visa Status

 - A vocational student in M status cannot change to F status.

-ISSS will not process in-country Change of Status I-20s if it less than two months before the first day of classes for the next term.
-We will process I-20s for any students wishing to travel home to change their status out-of-country.
+ISSS will not process in-country Change of Status I-20s if requested less than two months before the first day of classes for the next term.
+ISSS will process I-20s for any students pursuing Option 1 (Travel and Reentry) above.

-Generally may begin studying before the change to F-1 status is approved.
+Generally, you may begin studying before F-1 status is approved.
 However, many of these categories (including H-4 and H-1B) do not allow you to work or hold a graduate assistantship at the university.
 If you have questions about what you are allowed to do in your current status, talk with your ISSS advisor.

-You must travel in order to change your status.
-If you are currently out of status in the U.S., you should travel to obtain a visa.
-(If you submit an application to USCIS, it will be denied.)
+You are not eligible to change status inside the U.S., so you must travel.
+If you are out of status in the U.S., you must travel to obtain a visa.
+If you submit a Change of Status application to USCIS, it will be denied.

 - Your current status

 - Quality and appropriateness of your application materials